Luketedwards/harmonize/README.md

 ---
 ### Create a Project
 By clicking the 'Create a Project' link in the 'projects' tab, the user is taken to a form where they can create a new project.
-The form allows them to input information regarding instruments and genres desired, a title, a description, a location an email and other various parameters.
+The form allows them to input information regarding instruments and genres desired, a title, a description, a location, email and other various parameters.
 Once the project has been created it will display on the website to other users, who can then apply to join.

 ![Create a project](/static/readme-files/features/create-project-min.png)